WiX-Toolset-Pills-15mg/My-First-Installer/doc/article/README.md

 </Wix>
 ```

 The files are added into the installer by creating components.
 Lots of components.
-Each component usually contain one resource like a file, a registry entry, a shortcuts, etc.
+Each component usually contains one resource like a file, a registry entry, a shortcuts, etc.

 Every component must have its own unique GUID.
 If it is not specified explicitly, one is generated at build time.